sucho-archiving/sucho-archiving.github.io/gallery.md

 * Select an object in the spreadsheet that no one has claimed yet.
 To claim an object, on that row of the spreadsheet, add you name to the 'Item added to gallery by' column.'
 Go to the instructions to 'Create an Item Record' below.

-* If you would like to identify an object from an archived website that is not yet on this list, go to the [insert spreadsheet info](insert link) to find a web site with objects that you would like to include in the gallery.
+  * Coming soon: If you would like to identify an object from an archived website that is not yet on this list, go to the [insert spreadsheet info](insert link) to find a web site with objects that you would like to include in the gallery.
     * Select a specific object from an archived website and enter in the information based on the column headings.
     * For example: if you select the '[Donetsk Academic Regional Drama Theater](http://www.donetsk-region-theater.in.ua)' as the archived website you would then identify a single object from that website to include in the gallery, such as a [19th c. photograph of the theater](http://www.donetsk-region-theater.in.ua/storya_teatru_).

 ## Create an Item Record
 1. Go to [https://gallery.sucho.org/admin/](https://gallery.sucho.org/admin/)